fiu-cloud/distribute-compute/README.md

 We assume the S3 endpoint is Sydney in the example ```s3-ap-southeast-2.amazonaws.com```.
 Scenario ```y = 3*x1 - 0.5*x2```.

+Ensure your docker containers have enough disc space and memory.

+For 1M rows: 100G disc & 12GB ram / container is recommended.
+Note: Only 1 container does work at any time (others are blocked) so can use shared resource on a local deployment.
+Temporary GP staging tables are automatically removed after IO
 <br />

 ##### Party Y (private key holder & labels)